-A lot of our plants are started indoors since we have such a short growing season here in New York.
-Never being one to spend precious cash on unnecessary items, I use everything imaginable for starter pots.
-About a month ago I started saving up recyclables for this purpose.
-Tuna cans, shoe boxes, newspapers, toilet paper tubes, pretty much anything that can hold soil and a seed.
+Throughout the year, I save up recyclables for this purpose.
+I save egg cartons, newspapers, yogurt containers, toilet paper tubes, pretty much anything that can hold soil and a seed.
 Starter pots are expensive, and using recycled containers for gardening is totally free!

-We’ve also been growing herbs and spinach in the sun room for a few months now.
+We’ve also been growing herbs and spinach in a window box in the sunroom for a few months now.
 Starting spinach indoors allows us to get several harvests during the winter months, and then it is ready to go outside.

 What’s germinating in your neck of the woods?